-Learning in the Early Years is often based upon pupils' interests and current themes.
+Learning in the Early Years is based on pupils' interests and current themes.
 As children progress, greater emphasis is then placed on representing their mathematical knowledge through more formal experiences and they are encouraged to start recording their mathematical thinking.

-In Key Stage 1 and 2, our principle aim is to develop children's knowledge, skills and understanding in mathematics through a daily lesson that has a high proportion of wholeclass and group-direct teaching.
+In Key Stage 1 and 2, our principle aim is to develop children's knowledge, skills and understanding in mathematics through a daily lesson that has a high proportion of whole-class and group-direct teaching.
 Where possible, we use teaching assistants to provide support to individuals and/or to groups of children, this including the more able children who are challenged to deepen their thinking and make connections to other mathematical concepts and curriculum areas, as well as those children identified as having SEND and requiring additional guidance.

 Teaching assistants across Key stage 1 and 2 are also trained to deliver the 'First Class @ Number' intervention programme as well as use 'Numicon' with children who require further support and preparation prior to accessing age expected objectives.
-Where this is required, sessions take place in addition to a child's daily maths lesson.

-Since 2014, we have been working with the Great North Maths Hub to adopt a 'Mastery Approach' to the teaching and learning of maths at Swansfield Park Primary School.
+Since the introduction of the Mathematics Curriculum in 2014, we have been working with the Great North Maths Hub to adopt a 'Mastery Approach' to the teaching and learning of maths at Swansfield Park Primary School.